splunk-soar-connectors/msadgraph/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'disable tokens'
-Invalidate all active refresh tokens for a user in an Azure AD environment
+Invalidate all active refresh tokens for a user in an Microsoft AD environment

 Type: **contain**
 Read only: **False**